olebole/irafdoc/doc/noao.observatory.rst

   observatory database.
 The names in the database may be listed using the <b>observatory</b> task as described below.
-If the desired observatory is not in the database a user may copy/create their own database and select it with the environment variable <tt>"obsdb"</tt>, modify the standard database if allowed (any changes to the distributed version should be forwarded to iraf$noao.edu), or use the special observatory name
+If the desired observatory is not in the database a user may copy/create their own database and select it with the environment variable <span style="font-family: monospace;">"obsdb"</span>, modify the standard database if allowed (any changes to the distributed version should be forwarded to iraf$noao.edu), or use the special observatory name
-  <tt>"obspars"</tt>.
+  <span style="font-family: monospace;">"obspars"</span>.
 The last option directly uses the parameters in the
   <b>observatory</b> task which can be set to any values using the normal
   parameter editing mechanism.
   </p>
   <p>
   The default value for the observatory parameter in a task is generally
-  <tt>"observatory"</tt>.
+  <span style="font-family: monospace;">"observatory"</span>.
 This special name directs the task to look first
   for the environment variable of the same name and then at the
   <i>observatory</i> parameter of the <b>observatory</b> task.
 The environment
   variable allows users or sites to set the default observatory in their